PetrKryslUCSD/FinEtoolsDDMethods.jl/docs/issues-and-ideas.md

 The vector z could then also be held only locally.

 -- How should the global solver be structured to avoid all-reduce?
+  Perhaps if I cannot avoid it, it might be overlapped with computation?

+-- I think I need to allow for rank to be zero-based.